 Our two-year Peace and Justice Studies Diploma emphasizes building cultures of peace through interdisciplinary study, conflict analysis and transformation and service learning.
-Learn more about our Peace Studies Diploma.
+Learn more about our Peace and Justice Studies Diploma.

-Our 9-month, part-time advanced Certificate in Transformative Justice is particularly geared to working professionals or continuing students who have already completed a degree or diploma of post secondary education.
+Our nine-month, part-time advanced Certificate in Transformative Justice is particularly geared to working professionals or continuing students who have already completed a degree or diploma of post secondary education.
 Learn more about our Transformative Justice Advanced Certificate.

 We provide many opportunities for members of our community to attend Mir Centre symposiums, lecture series, peace cafés, workshops and presentations.
 Learn more about out Community Education.

 The history of the Mir Centre for Peace began in 1966 when the college inherited the buildings and site, but the rich history of this magnificent piece of land and the people who have lived here, stretches back for centuries.